Last Updated on by

 Columbia is a well-known brand of both casual and athletic apparel.
 The brand originated in Portland, OR and has been around for 70+ years.
-Their primary focus is creating gear for outdoor enthusiasts in the Pacific Northwest, though their popularity has spread globally now.
+Their primary focus is creating gear for outdoor enthusiasts like insulated winter jackets in the Pacific Northwest, though their popularity has spread globally now.

 Their Alpine Action jacket is powered by Omni Heat and has been met with high praise from casual winter hikers to serious skiers and snowboarders alike.
 This jacket is downright impressive and an excellent example of what Columbia can produce.
-Men and women alike will find the Alpine Action because a quick go-to winter jacket for almost any situation.
+Men and women alike will find the Alpine Action because of a quick go-to winter jacket for almost any situation.
+Let’s see all you need to know in this Columbia Omni Heat Review

-A snow jacket seems to be a pretty basic piece of apparel with the sole purpose of providing warmth, but Columbia doesn’t believe so.
-The Alpine Action jacket with Omni Heat is anything but basic and truly performs like a piece of sports gear.
+A snow jacket seems to be a pretty basic piece of apparel for hiking in cold weather with the sole purpose of providing warmth, but Columbia doesn’t believe so.
+The Alpine Action jacket with Omni Heat is anything but basic and truly performs like a piece of sports gear to keep you warm and dry.

-Here is a rundown of all the basics you need to know about this jacket.
+Here is a rundown of all the basics you need to know about this insulated jacket.

 The Alpine Action is loaded with a lot of cool little features that make this jacket stand apart from the competition.